 In addition to its degree programs and education provided to students throughout the University, the Center for Bioethics and Health Law provides continuing medical ethics and research ethics education to professionals throughout their careers.
 Through its annual Medical Ethics Update conference and Ira A. Messer Lecture, members of the University and regional community receive up-to-date information on a bioethics topic of current interest from national and local experts.
-Throughout the year the Center presents a health humanities lecture series (Health Humanities Mondays), colloquia, and, in collaboration with departments and schools of the health sciences, hosts Visiting Professors in Bioethics.
+Throughout the year, the Center presents colloquia, its Health Humanities Lecture Series, and Ethics Grand Rounds in various clinical departments and schools of the health sciences.
 The Center's Consortium Ethics Program, is the premier health care ethics education network in western Pennsylvania and serves the surrounding tristate area.

 Consortium Ethics Program

 Founded in 1990, the Consortium Ethics Program (CEP) is a nationally acclaimed ethics education network that educates representatives from participating health care institutions in the language, methods, and literature of health care ethics.
 Its members become on-site resource personnel sharing their education in medical ethics throughout their institutions.
 Member institutions form a network, which facilitates sharing of ethics resources and experience in a cost effective manner.
 Members receive direct support from the CEP in meeting the ethics needs of their institution, and have access to the educational resources and consultative services of the Center and its faculty.
 Read more »

 Visiting Professors in Bioethics

 For many years, the School of Public Health and the Departments of Medicine, Obstetrics/Gynecology, and Pediatrics have co-sponsored national experts in bioethics to give Ethics Grand Rounds and colloquia, and to meet with faculty, trainees, and students.
 In 2016, the Departments of Hematology/Oncology and Human Genetics have joined in bringing visiting faculty to campus.
 Continuing education credit in law and medicine is available for many of these lectures.

 Interprofessional Ethics Conference/Ira R. Messer Memorial Lecture